 Understanding how this process works and the scoring models used is helpful because it can provide you with insight into how to see improvement.
 Establishing a longer credit history is key, which means you have to open and start using your credit.
 If the length of your credit history is not your problem, but you are struggling with late payments or other factors, it may be time to consider a few ways to improve your credit.

 One of the best things about credit history is that it can improve over time.
 It is an ever-changing figure.
 You just need to know how to do that.
-By working on a consistent basis to improve your credit, you are sure to be well on your way to achieving your financial goals and building financial stability.
+By working consistently to improve your credit, you are sure to be well on your way to achieving your financial goals and building financial stability.

 We can help you to do that, too.
 You can read our next article called “How to Fix Your Credit” to find out what steps you can take to improve these figures.
 There are a range of tools and methods available to help you to work to improve all of these factors.